How to Choose a Therapist or Coach…

 If you leave your first session thinking “Well, I guess that person was OK… And s/he came recommended, but…”— then you should probably move on.

-Too many people stay with the first therapist they meet even when it isn’t a good match.
-They have little else to compare with, so they assume this is just how therapy is.
-But finding a therapist you feel good about usually takes time and a little bit of effort (unless you get lucky on the first shot).
+Too many people stay with the first therapist or coach they meet, even when it isn’t a good match.
+They have little else to compare with, so they assume this is just how things are.
+But finding someone you feel good about often takes time and a little bit of effort (unless you get lucky on the first shot).

-Many of us regardless of our credentials or background or good intentions just won’t be a good fit.
+Many of us — regardless of our credentials or background or good intentions — just won’t be a good fit.
 The key is finding someone you respect, connect with, experience as caring, and actually want to work with.
 To do that, you may need to kiss a few frogs.
 But it’s worth it.
-Experiencing good therapy — with a therapist who’s a good match for you — will change your life.
+Engaging in deliberate personal work — with a guide who’s a good match for you — will change your life.